jsbattig/py-winmail-opener/memory-bank/progress.md

 ## Current Status

 The project is now in a stable, consolidated state with a single installation approach, and a Homebrew formula has been created for easier distribution.
+GitHub Actions workflows have been fixed to automate version bumping and releases.

 ### What Works